alphagov/government-service-design-manual/service-manual/user-centred-design/resources/patterns/create-username.md

 ---

 {:.intro}
-Help people create a memorable and appropriate username for their user account.
+Help people to create a memorable and appropriate username for their user account.